elymatos/fn3/backup/fn3_scenarios/01-fn3_proposal.md

+---
+title: "Proposal for the Structural Model of FN3 (FrameNet Brasil)"
+author: "Your Name"
+date: "2024"
+---

 # Proposal for the Structural Model of FN3 (FrameNet Brasil)

 ## Abstract

 This proposal outlines the theoretical and operational architecture for FN3, the current evolution of FrameNet Brasil.
 The proposed structure is grounded in the core principles of Frame Semantics and intends to unify lexical, conceptual, and epistemic dimensions.
-It introduces a layered organization into **domains**, **scenarios**, **scenes**, and **situations**, enabling scalable, modular representation of meaning across language, perception, and multimodal content.
+It introduces a layered organization into **domains**, **scenarios**, **scenes**, and **frames**, enabling scalable, modular representation of meaning across language, perception, and multimodal content.

 ---